Effective Date: January 28, 2010

 (3) Evaluate the effectiveness of the IMS by using various evaluation mechanisms.

-(1) Develop and update NASA management system policies and implementation practices for approval by the Senior Assessment Team and the Operations Management Council.
+(1) Develop and update NASA management system policies and implementation practices for approval by the Senior Assessment Team and the Mission Support Council.

-(2) Perform internal audits at HQ to evaluate and report on the effectiveness of the HQ IMS in supporting HQ activities.
+(2) Perform internal assessments at HQ to evaluate and report on the effectiveness of the HQ IMS in supporting HQ activities.

 (3) Collect, coordinate, and report on data and information captured from HQ and Center assessments.